LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Experimental setup

-In our experiments, we compare LEAN pruning to two different individual pruning filter methods.
-The first method we compare to is \textbf{structured magnitude pruning}, i.e., pruning entire filters by their $L_1$-norm (see section \ref{sec:methodpruning}), and the second method we compare to is \textbf{operator norm pruning}, i.e., pruning individual filters using the operator norm.
+We compare LEAN to two layer-wise pruning methods, and two global pruning methods.
+The layer-wise pruning methods are geometric median pruning (\textbf{GM}) \citep{He_2019_CVPR}, and soft filter pruning (\textbf{SFP}) \citep{softfilter}.
+The first global pruning method we compare to is \textbf{structured magnitude pruning}, i.e., pruning entire filters by their $L_1$-norm (see Section \ref{sec:methodpruning}), and the second global method we compare to is \textbf{operator norm pruning}, i.e., pruning entire filters using the operator norm.
 Here, we choose to use the spectral norm.
 The difference between LEAN and structured magnitude pruning is 1) the operator norm; 2) the consideration of network structure.
-The comparison of LEAN to structured operator norm pruning measures the effect of incorporating the networks structure, serving as a kind of ablation study.
+The comparison of LEAN to structured operator norm pruning measures the effect of incorporating the network structure.

-As explained in section \ref{sec:methodpruning}, for both structured magnitude and operator norm pruning, we can choose between setting the pruning thresholds globally, or per layer.
-In the severe pruning regime that we consider in these experiments, setting pruning thresholds per layer can be detrimental as entire layers will be pruned at severe pruning ratios, creating a disjoint network.
-Therefore, we set pruning thresholds globally in these experiments for structured magnitude pruning and operator norm pruning.
-Similarly to for LEAN pruning, for both these methods, we remove additive bias terms from the CNN when all associated convolution or batch normalization operations are pruned.
+We compare LEAN to structured magnitude pruning and operator norm pruning for all CNN architectures.
+Both GM and SFP contain implementations to prune ResNet50 but not MS-D or U-Net4, and hence are used only in the ResNet50 experiments.